Harassment in schools skyrockets after election, teachers report

 In the first national snapshot of what teachers are observing, nine out of 10 educators who responded to the survey said the election has negatively impacted students' behavior and mood.
 Forty percent said they have heard derogatory language used against students of color, Muslims, immigrants and other students based on gender or sexual orientation.

-"We are still daily experiencing the affects of the outcome," said Lindsey Polkl, a fifth-grade teacher in Minneapolis.
+"We are still daily experiencing the affects of the outcome," said Lindsey Polkl, a fifth-grade teacher in Minnesota.
 "My students have begun playing a game called 'Trump's Coming,' in which one non-Hispanic student yells 'Trump's Coming' and all of the Hispanic students need to hide."

 "There have been more fights between students as well as students toward teachers, a direct result of the anxiety our students are constantly feeling," Polkl said.
 "Daily we discuss and answer questions about the hate they see spewed across the internet and within their community, about what is true and what is not true."